freenas/freenas-docs/userguide/storage.rst

 Extending a Pool
 ~~~~~~~~~~~~~~~~

-To increase the capacity of an existing pool, click the pool's name then
+To increase the capacity of an existing pool, click the pool name,
-the :guilabel:`Standard Volume Operations` (gear) icon and select
+|ui-settings|, then
 :guilabel:`Extend`.
 A popup warning displays a reminder to stripe vdevs
 of the same size and type.
-Click the :guilabel:`Confirm` checkbox and click
+Click :guilabel:`Confirm` and
 :guilabel:`Ok` to continue.

 .. note:: If the existing pool is encrypted, an additional warning message